nglogic/errors/README.md

 }
 ```

-Then just use the functions to write/read values where you need them :)
+Now just use the functions to write/read values where you need them :)

 ## Multi-error

 Sometimes you want to perform multiple tasks, each of them can fail.
 You want to return the error with the description of all failures.
-The most common case is validation: the user should know all the problems with the input, not just the first one. `errors.Append` comes for the rescue!
+The one common case is validation: the user should know all the problems with the input, not just the first one. `errors.Append` comes to the rescue!
 See the docs for the example usage.

 The idea for the implementation comes from [hashicorp/go-multierror](https://github.com/hashicorp/go-multierror).
 Kudos to them for this great package!